ajwills72/ajwills72.github.io/_publications/dome-wills-2023.md

 DOI: NA
 ---

 Dome, L. & Wills, A.J.
-(2024). g-distance: On the comparison of model and human heterogeneity. _preprint_.
+(2025). g-distance: On the comparison of model and human heterogeneity. _Psychological Review_, accepted.